 We are a leader in the traffic management market focused on the development and application of advanced technologies that reduce traffic congestion and improve the safety of surface transportation systems infrastructure.
 As an added benefit, our products and services minimize the environmental impact of traffic congestion.
-By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems ("ITS") and driver safety solutions to customers worldwide.
+By combining outdoor image processing, traffic engineering and information technology, we offer a broad range of Intelligent Transportation Systems ("ITS") and driver safety solutions to customers in the U.S. and internationally.